lenskit/lkpy/docs/guide/data-model.rst

 sparse attributes), but this is the logical view.
 Internally, relationships use entity numbers instead of entity IDs to record the entities involved in a relationship record.

+As of LensKit 2025.1, the native format for storing a dataset on disk (used by :meth:`~lenskit.data.Dataset.save` and :meth:`~lenskit.data.Dataset.load`) is a directory with a ``schema.json`` file containing the serialized logical schema and a Parquet file ``<class>.parquet`` for each entity or relationship class containing the identifiers and attribute values.
+For entity classes, ``<class>.parquet`` contains both the entity IDS and entity numbers.